 4. Rely on Nonperishables

-Stock up on items that don’t need to be refrigerated as much as you can.
+Depending on the length of the renovation, stock up on items that don’t need to be refrigerated.
 Healthy options include nuts, seeds and fresh and dried fruits.
+Plan a meal prep for the days you’re living without a kitchen.

 5. Reduce Washing Up